 Ok, I know you can buy just about any type of holiday lighted shape, object or animal these days, but what if you could do it simple, and from things you may already have around the house?
 If you need cheap Christmas light ideas, try this!
-We created this DIY holiday light globe hack with wire baskets from the garden shed, ($5 at Home Depot!) some floral wire, and white mini lights.
+We did this DIY globe Christmas light hack with old wire garden baskets from the garden shed, some floral wire, and clear mini lights.
 Make sure if you’re putting this globe outdoors that you buy lights approved for outdoor use.
 Oh, and make sure all your lights are UL listed, ok?
 We don’t need any of you burning down the garage ‘cause you saved $2 at a swap meet. :)

 1. Wire two wire hanging baskets together to make a globe shape.
 We used floral wire as shown below.

-2. Wrap the globe with white lights.
+2. Wrap the globe with clear lights (or whatever color you choose).
 We did a little wire tie every 12 inches or so, just to make sure it all stayed in place.
 Use your own judgement, you may not need them at all!
 We used 2, 100 light strings.

 3. Hang with the same chain and hardware that came with the hanging baskets.
 We attached the hooks near where the end of the lights came out, so that the cord could run up the chains and be more hidden.